PVT GRAYSON, 1ST NEBRASKA INFANTRY, AND THE STORY OF HIS FIRST SHOT

 (Map provided by Kevin Perez)

-If they refused to go, to arrest them if possible, or if this was impossible, to fire upon them.
 I also ordered them to patrol each of the roads leading to Blockhouses 6 And 7 for 100 yards, every half hour.

 Patrol Area - 100 yards towards Blockhouse 6, and 100 yards towards Blockhouse 7.